gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

    ![setup_fmf_icloud3](../images/entity_name_change.jpg)

-6. Restart iCloud3 to rescan the entity registry for the updated IOS App 'device_tracker' entity you changed above.
+6. Restart iCloud3 to rescan the entity registry for the updated iOS App 'device_tracker' entity you changed above.
 Use one of the following methods:

    - Go to `Sidebar>Developer Tools>Services`, scroll down and select `device_tracker.icloud3_restart`, click `call service`.